bestwoody/tics-script/ch-connector/README.md

     * Running env
     * Test data set, configs, etc

-## Dev on ClickHouse and keep syncing with the official repo
+## Dev on ClickHouse and keep syncing with the official repository
 * See [dev-on-ch](./dev-on-ch.md)

 ## Progress